Public Health, MPH (Epidemiology)

 Master of Public Health Degree with a Concentration in Epidemiology

 The online Master of Public Health (MPH) with a concentration in Epidemiology degree program is designed for students and working professionals looking to broaden their training in epidemiology and related fields.

-The MPH in Epidemiology provides basic epidemiological skills and knowledge to prepare students for careers in public health.
+The Public Health, MPH (Epidemiology) program provides basic epidemiological skills and knowledge to prepare students for careers in public health.
 This area of study provides the tools needed to conceptualize a public health problem, design an epidemiological study, collect and analyze data and interpret and report the results of a study.
-The course work and applications focus on the determinants, distribution, dynamics and etiology of disease in populations and include proposal and report writing, the promotion of good health practices, the prevention of disease and the evaluation of public health policy and programs.
+The coursework and applications focus on the determinants, distribution, dynamics and etiology of disease in populations and include proposal and report writing, the promotion of good health practices, the prevention of disease and the evaluation of public health policy and programs.